Wind of change in recycling wind turbine blades

 EoLO-HUBs is divided into three collaborative hubs.
 The first is tasked with recovering the glass fibre from composites using chemical reaction called green solvolysis.
 The second hub does the same by means of thermolysis.
 The third is a knowledge-sharing hub.
 Bundling the knowledge and ongoing research studies enhances Europe-wide interaction and offers new opportunities to develop a solution that meets the 2030 circularity goals.

-‘Over the next four years, we will demonstrate that wind energy – and large off- and onshore wind farms in particular – not only give us green energy, but that their composite components can be fully recycled and broadly commercialised.’
+‘We will demonstrate that wind energy – and large off- and onshore wind farms in particular – not only give us green energy, but that their composite components can be fully recycled and broadly commercialised.’

 Sustainable business model for industry